 There are a few things to note to ensure your stay is as safe as possible.
 Please stay-up-to-date with the information below:

-Purple Tier – Every county in California is assigned to a tier based on its test positivity and adjusted case rate.
-Ventura County is currently in the Purple Tier as our county risk level is considered widespread.
+Orange Tier – Every county in California is assigned to a tier based on its test positivity and adjusted case rate.
+Ventura County is currently in the Orange Tier.”
 For more information, go to https://covid19.ca.gov/.

 Face Coverings are required – As of June 18, 2020, face masks are required when out in public spaces including, hotel lobbies, public transportation, restaurants (unless sitting down and eating), and in outdoor spaces where maintaining social distancing is not feasible.
 Please note, there are exceptions to this order including those that have a medical condition and are under the age of 2.
 To see the complete order and list of exemptions, please read Guidance For The Use of Face Coverings.